ShadXn/flyff-launcher/README.md

 This project provides a custom web-based launcher for playing Flyff Universe, an MMORPG, using Electron.
 This launcher features a custom title bar with system control buttons (minimize, maximize, close) on the right side and an app icon on the left side.

 **Attention: This launcher has only been tested on Windows 10!**
+**PS: Works on Linux, but seems to have a bug with maximize the window**

 ## Prerequisites
 Before you can run this project, you'll need to have Node.js installed on your system.
 You can download and install Node.js from [Node.js official website](https://nodejs.org/).